ssj71/OSC2MIDI/README.md

   interface that comes default with Control.
 It is a bit more musical than the default mapping.

+* sensors2osc - made to work with many of the sensors in the app of the same name available on the fdroid app store.

 Mappings are in plain text and are completely human readable.
 If you wish to make your own map file or tweak the existing ones there is extensive documentation in [syntax.md](syntax.md) and also the default map file installed to